The Signapse AI Roadmap: Our Journey to Human-Level Sign Language Translation

 - Reducing the need for manual checking (currently essential)

-Right now, our AI translations sit at around 60% understandability** on their own.
 To ensure quality, every video produced through SignStudio is reviewed by a human.
 This review and quality control process brings the final output to 100% understandability, combining the speed of AI with the expertise of Deaf translators.
-A typical 10-minute video currently takes under 3 days from input to final output.

 How We Measure Understandability